Manikandaprabhu07/E-learning-platform-UI-/README.md

 Open index.html in your browser.

 Enter student details and begin learning!
+---

-🔧 Technologies Used
+## 🔧 Technologies Used

 HTML5

 CSS3 (with transitions/animations)

 JavaScript (vanilla)
+---

-📌 Notes
+## 📌 Notes

-Progress is stored in localStorage, so it resets if browser storage is cleared.
+📍Progress is stored in localStorage, so it resets if browser storage is cleared.

-Designed as a static frontend project — no backend or database.
+📍Designed as a static frontend project — no backend or database.
+---

-📸 Screenshots
+## 📸 Screenshots
 You can add screenshots here of the home page, course view, and progress page.
+---

-📄 License
+## 📄 License
 This project is licensed under the MIT License.